cloki0610/CI-Portfolio-Project-5/README.md

 22. As an Admin, I want to be able to add a product, so that I can add new items to my store.
 23. As an Admin, I want to be able to update my products, so that I can change product prices, descriptions, images, and other product criteria.
 24. As an Admin, I want to be able to delete a product, so that I can remove items that are no longer for sale.
+25. As an Admin, I want to view list of the customer's contact detail and report, so that I can easily know customer's response.
 25. As a User, I want to be able to report a problem product, so that the shop owner can know if there is some problem with their products.
 26. As a User, I want to be able to leave my contact information and comment to the store owner, so that I can leave my feeling of the shop and try to connect with the shop owner personally.
-27. As a User, I want to be able to view some descriptions about the store and their partner, so that I can get to know more about store owner and their partners.

 ### **Skeleton Plane**
 <hr>